Eat for how you want to feel

-While my diet has since evolved and changed, I will never forget what the theory of macrobiotics gave me – the ability to have a strong connection to my food and a sense of empowerment that I can control how I feel based on what I eat.
+While my diet has since evolved and changed, I will never forget what the theory of macrobiotics had given me – the ability to have a strong connection to my food and a sense of empowerment that I can control how I feel based upon what I eat.

 How do you feel?
 Do you have frequent aches and pains, tension, upset stomach, headaches, skin eruptions, mood swings, and colds?
 The self-healing lifestyle of macrobiotics starts with the recognition that minor symptoms don’t just happen to us.
 We have an active hand in creating them by the choices we make in our daily lives.
 On the flip side of this, there is always something we can do to bring our bodies into a new state of balance by embracing three basic principles:

 This means to eat traditional, whole, unrefined foods that are locally grown and cooked appropriately for the season.

 2. Balance natural forces in cooking.

 Seek a healthful blend of food characteristics: warm and cool, wet and dry, hard and soft, salty and sweet, heavy and light.

 If you can use food to improve the health of your body, this will affect your moods, and in turn, your life.

 Food types for how you want to feel

 Foods that are expansive or uplifting are usually: